SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 A ``while`` loop performs a set of statements until a condition becomes ``false``.
-These kinds of loops are best used when the number of iterations is not known before the first iteration begins.
+These kinds of loops are best used when the number of iterations isn't known before the first iteration begins.
 Swift provides two kinds of ``while`` loops:

 * ``while`` evaluates its condition at the start of each pass through the loop.